In this section

 The Fullers first visited Koinonia in 1965.
 They had recently left a successful business and an affluent lifestyle in Montgomery, Alabama to begin a new life of Christian service.

 At Koinonia, Jordan and Fuller developed the concept of "partnership housing."
-The concept centered on those in need of adequate shelter working side by side with volunteers to build simple, decent houses
+The concept centred on those in need of adequate shelter working side by side with volunteers to build simple, decent houses

 The Fund for Humanity